Querying Data with DuckDB from R

 dbExecute(con, "CREATE TABLE data AS SELECT * FROM read_parquet('*.parquet')")

-Convert R data frames to DuckDB tables:
+From R data frames

 duckdb_register(con, "sales", sales_df)